-Prior to landing back at Clark Field, the B-17 was intercepted by A6M2 Zeros of the Tainan Kōkūtai including pilot Saburo Sakai.
-During their first firing pass, the nose section was hit, damaged the pilot's instrument panel and blew off the top of SSgt Delehanty's head, killing him instantly.
-The Zeros made repeated firing passes and started a in the bomb bay the engulfed the rear of the bomber in flames.
+Before landing at Clark Field, this B-17 was intercepted by A6M2 Zeros from the Tainan Kōkūtai including Saburo Sakai.
+During the first firing pass, the Zeros hit the nose section with gunfire that damaged the pilot's instrument panel and killed SSgt Delehanty instantly when the top of his head was blown off.
+Afterwards, the same Zeros made repeated firing passes and started a fire in the bomb bay that engulfed the rear of the bomber.

+Kelly was officially declared dead December 10, 1941.
 For this mission, Kelly was posthumously nominated for a Medal of Honor, but instead earned the Distinguished Flying Cross (DFC).
-Following Kelly's loss, he was regarded as America's first war hero and the legend of his exploits grew, including the claim that after ordering his crew to bail out, he dove the stricken bomber into an enemy ship.
+Afterwards, he was regarded as America's first war hero and the legend of his exploits grew, including the claim that after ordering his crew to bail out, he dove the stricken bomber into an enemy ship (this is not true).

 Eugene Eisenberg adds: